High capacity oceanographic lithium battery pack: Cell characteristics

 The TL6930 cells work well over typical ocean temperatures (0-40 °C), and for typical ocean deployments (1 month - 2 years).
 At a temperature of 5-10 °C, one TL6930 holds roughly three times the energy of the same size alkaline cell.
 Most of that difference is accounted by the lithium cell's higher voltage (nominally 3.8 VDC vs. 1.5 VDC).
 Fig. 1 provides an example of how the voltage on these cells varies with time, assuming both cells supply the same continuous power.
 The lithium cell lasts 3 times as long as an alkaline cell, and sustains a more constant voltage during its life.
 Primary lithium cells also hold several times the capacity of rechargeable lithium cells.

 Hybrid layer capacitors

-Most oceanographic instruments use little power most of the time, and they require high currents only for short durations.
+Most oceanographic instruments use little power most of the time, and only require high currents for short durations.
 Examples are instrument systems that telemeter data through Iridium, and acoustic modems (e.g. from Benthos or Link-Quest).
 ADCPs also require short pulses of high current to support high power acoustic transmissions.
 HLCs are the key that enable low current lithium battery packs to supply short pulses of high current.
 HLCs are actually rechargeable lithium cells that behave like huge capacitors over a narrow voltage range (Fig. 2).